-Alencon Systems warrants to you, the original purchaser, that each of its products will be free from defects in materials and workmanship for five years from the date of purchase.
-Extended warranty of an additional five (5), ten (10) and twenty (20) years are also available for purchase.
+Alencon Systems warrants to you, the original purchaser, that each of its products will be free from defects in materials and workmanship for three years from the date of purchase.
+Extended warranty of up to 10 years are also available for purchase.